Graduate Diploma in Psychology Online

 Flexible and accelerated learning

 The Graduate Diploma in Psychology at UNSW Online offers flexible online learning designed to fit into your busy life.
-Study one course at a time over seven weeks and complete your diploma in as little as 20 months.
+Study one course at a time over six weeks and complete your diploma in as little as 20 months.
 With no on-campus requirements, this postgraduate diploma in psychology provides the ultimate convenience for professionals looking to upskill or embark on a new career.

 By choosing UNSW’s psychology graduate diploma, you’ll gain a competitive edge through a world-class education while enjoying the freedom to tailor your learning experience to your needs.